-A Medical Doctor or Doctor of Medicine (MD) is a licensed medical professional who practices allopathic medicine.
+An MD is a licensed medical professional who practices allopathic medicine.
 They receive thorough training in various specialized medical fields, including pediatrics, psychiatry, surgery, and radiology.

-Morton-Rias claims that once licensed, “PAs provide 80 to 90 percent of the services ordinarily provided by physicians.”
-Indeed, a study conducted by the Annals of Internal Medicine determined that there were no significant variations in the care and treatment of diabetes by PAs and MDs.
+Morton-Rias claims that once licensed, PAs provide 80 - 90% of the services ordinarily provided by physicians.
+A study by the Annals of Internal Medicine determined there were no significant variations in the care and treatment of diabetes by PAs and MDs.

 Additionally, when patients have complex cases, other differences between the two careers emerge.
 Morton-Rias notes that “on the rare occasion where the patient has a very complex or unique situation or condition presenting unusually, then we consult with physicians on care and management of that patient.”

-Although you can major in any field, certain prereqs need to be met, like some PA programs.
-The coursework required for many medical schools include:
+For medical school, more rigorous academic requirements need to be met.
+A minimum GPA may need to be met for entry, but the average matriculant GPA is 3.62.
+Although you can major in any field, certain prereqs need to be met.
+The coursework required for many medical schools includes:

 One advantage of this more generalized curriculum is that studying multiple specialties offers PAs the flexibility to work in more than one specialty during their career.

-During the later years in both programs, there is a strong focus on clinical rotations completed within hospitals and clinics under experienced medical professionals’ supervision.
+Practical skills like examining patients, diagnosing illnesses, and taking medical histories are also gained during this period.
+During the later years of both programs, there’s a strong focus on clinical rotations completed within hospitals/clinics under experienced medical professionals’ supervision.

 Although there are options to pursue additional training, Ann Marie Strong, a Family Medicine Physician Assistant in Minneapolis, says that “most PAs round out their skills with on-the-job training” instead of undertaking “optional residencies.”

-These residencies tend to last between three to seven years, depending on the specialty.
-The National Resident Matching Program’s Main Residency Match, better known as ‘The Match,’ is the most widely used system which allocates medical students a spot in a US residency program.
+These residencies tend to last between three and seven years, depending on the specialty.
+The National Resident Matching Program’s Main Residency Match, better known as “The Match,” is the most widely used system that allocates medical students a spot in a U.S. residency program.

-Once completed, MDs must then pass all three steps of the US Medical Licensing Examination (USMLE) to become board-certified and obtain a state license.
-Those seeking to pursue a highly specialized area of medicine need to do a fellowship where they closely follow and train with a specialist in their preferred field.
+MDs must then pass all three steps of the US Medical Licensing Examination (USMLE) to become board-certified and obtain a state license.
+Those seeking to pursue a highly specialized area of medicine must do a fellowship.
+Both professions require periodic recertification and continuing education throughout their careers.